ibm-cloud-docs/AnalyticsEngine/using-go-sdk-serverless.md

         }

         // Construct the service client.
-        service, err := ibmanalyticsengineapiv3.NewIbmAnalyticsEngineApiV3(options)
+        ibmAnalyticsEngineApiService, err := ibmanalyticsengineapiv3.NewIbmAnalyticsEngineApiV3(options)
         if err != nil {
             panic(err)
         }

-        // Service operations can now be invoked using the "service" variable.
+        // Service operations can now be invoked using the "ibmAnalyticsEngineApiService" variable.
     }
     ```
+    {: codeblock}

 - By using external configuration properties

     To avoid hard-coding sourcing credentials, you can store these values in configuration properties outside of your application.